AstarNetwork/astar-docs/docs/quickstart/index.md

 # Quick Start

-Astar is a collection of networks and tools providing:
+Astar has a collection of networks and tools providing:

 - Native support for Wasm and EVM-compatable smart contracts
 - Advanced cross-chain features through Polkadot's XCMP
-- [**Swanky Suite**](../wasm/sc-dev/swanky) - developer tooling for writing Wasm smart contracts in ink!
-(Rust-like syntax) and ask!
-(TypeScript-like syntax)
+- [**Swanky Suite**](../wasm/sc-dev/swanky) - the developer tool for writing Wasm smart contracts in ink! or ask!

+## Our Networks

 The Astar ecosystem has two mainnets and a testnet: